Chapter 1: Get Well Gifts

 "Huh?
 Oh-of course.
 I'm sorry."
 He placed the phone into Shinichi's larger hand, still attempting to figure out why it was so familiar.

 Ayumi, who was still at the foot of the bed, turned her attention from Genta to the two boys' exchange.
 She as well took note of the familiarity of the phone.
 She placed her finger up to her chin and looked up in thought too.
 When she went to take a second look at the phone, she realized that the teenager had already put it away out of view however.
 In addition, she easily lost her train of thought as Professor Agasa left the room to get an ice pack for Genta's head from one of the nurses.

 Ran, who had mostly been keeping an eye on Shinichi the whole time, noticed the indications that Shinichi was probably worn out even prior to Genta's accident.
 "Alright everyone, it looks like Shinichi could use some rest.
 After Genta-kun's head feels better why don't we go get some lunch before I take you to the park?"
-The three kids, especially Genta who was starving by now despite his injury, quickly agreed to Ran's suggestion.
-Ran helped Ayumi off of the bed who then bounced over to Genta and Mitsuhiko and started making fun of Genta for falling.
+The three kids—especially Genta who was starving by now despite his injury—quickly agreed to Ran's suggestion.
+Ran helped Ayumi off of the bed.
+The younger girl then bounced over to Genta and Mitsuhiko and started making fun of Genta for falling.

 Ran then bent down to whisper something in Shinichi's ear and then gave him a kiss on the forehead.
 She smiled when she saw that he was blushing furiously.
 Despite a little part of her that wanted to stay, she stood back up and turned to encourage the giggling Detective Boys toward the door.

 "Ai-chan, are you coming?"
 Ran asked as she looked back into the room, noticing Haibara approaching Shinichi.

 Haibara replied looking over her shoulder, "I'll be right behind you, I'd like to talk to Kudou-kun for a moment."